eclipse-embed-cdt/web-jekyll/pages/debug/install.md

-The debugging plug-ins come together with the other Eclipse Embedded CDT plug-ins; if you install the full Eclipse IDE for Embedded C/C++ Developers, package, they are includded; if you use an alternate install method the debug plug-ins should be installed in the same step, detailed in the [plug-ins install]{{ site.baseurl }}/plugins/install-alternate/ page.
+The debugging plug-ins come together with the other Eclipse Embedded CDT plug-ins; if you install the full Eclipse IDE for Embedded C/C++ Developers, package, they are included; if you use an alternate install method the debug plug-ins should be installed in the same step, detailed in the [plug-ins install]{{ site.baseurl }}/plugins/install-alternate/ page.